🎓 Pensions Academy Lesson 5

 Imagine that someone offered you free money with no strings attached.
 You’d be silly to turn it down!
 This is how pension tax relief works.
 You contribute a set amount to your pension and, to encourage you to save, the government tops up your nest egg with the same amount you would have paid in tax on your earnings.

 There is a cap on it, though.
-If you’re paying income tax, in this tax year – 2020/21 – you can usually only get pension tax relief on contributions up to £40,000 (annual allowance) or your earnings if that is less than £40,000.
+If you’re paying income tax in this tax year – you can usually get pension tax relief on contributions up to £40,000 (annual allowance).

 How does pension tax relief work?

-If you’re a basic rate UK taxpayer you’re entitled to tax relief on your pension contributions, which you can also think of as a 25% top-up on your contributions.
-That means if you contributed £4,800 to your pension pot, the government will give you a top-up of £1,200, bringing your total contribution to £6,000.
+If you’re a basic rate UK taxpayer you’re entitled to tax relief on your pension contributions, which you can also think of as a 25% top-up. 💰 That means if you contributed £4,800 to your pension, the government will give you will give you free money in the form of a top-up of £1,200, bringing your total contribution to £6,000.

 Higher rate taxpayers are eligible for 40% tax relief on their pension contributions.
 So, if you pay tax at this higher rate you would only have to contribute £3,600 to make an investment of £6,000 because you would receive £2,400 in tax relief.

-Additional rate taxpayers earn 45% pension tax relief.
-So, again, if you are an additional rate taxpayer, to get an investment of £6,000 you would only have to contribute £3,300 into your pension, thanks to the government top-up of £2,700.
+Top rate taxpayers earn 45% pension tax relief.
+So taking the same total investment of £6,000, you would only have to contribute £3,300 into your pension, thanks to the government top-up of £2,700.

-Here’s a simple breakdown of how much you would have to pay to invest £100 into a pension…
+Here’s a simple breakdown of how much you would have to pay to contribute £100 into a pension…

-When you transfer into a Moneybox Personal Pension we can claim basic rate tax relief for you.
-If you’re a higher or additional rate taxpayer, you’ll have to complete an HM Revenue and Customs (HMRC) Self Assessment tax return to claim back the rest.
+With a Moneybox Personal Pension we can claim basic rate tax relief for you! 🙌 If you’re a higher or top rate taxpayer, you may have to complete an HM Revenue and Customs (HMRC) Self Assessment tax return to claim back the rest.

-In Scotland, pension tax relief is applied in a slightly alternative way due to the different income tax bands.
-Everyone is entitled to the 20% rate of tax relief, including those on the Scottish starter rate of 19%.
-For Scottish taxpayers on the intermediate, higher or top tax rates, the additional tax relief can usually be claimed via your Self Assessment tax return, or by contacting HMRC if you don’t fill in a tax return.
+In Scotland, pension tax relief is applied in a slightly different way due to the different income tax bands.
+Everyone on the Scottish Basic rate is entitled to the 20% rate of tax relief (including those on the Scottish Starter rate).
+For Scottish taxpayers on Intermediate, Higher or Top tax rates, the additional tax relief can usually be claimed via your Self Assessment tax return, or by contacting HMRC if you don’t fill in a tax return.